orcwg/orcwg/cyber-resilience-sig/README.md

 [Article 24(1)] of the CRA states that _"open-source software stewards shall put in place and document in a verifiable manner a cybersecurity policy to foster the development of a secure product with digital elements as well as an effective handling of vulnerabilities by the developers of that product."_ This specification will help open source software stewards meet their obligations by specifying minimum requirements that stewards must implement to meet them and provide a structure or format to document their cybersecurity  policy, possibly in a machine-readable way.

-This specification will leverage existing resources and best practies as identified in our [inventory][] and will interact closely with the [Vulnerability handling specification][vulnerability handling] and the [Specification on principles for cyber resilience for open source development][cyber resilience principles] described above.
+This specification will leverage existing resources and best practies as identified in our [inventory][] and will interact closely with the [Vulnerability management specification][vulnerability management] and the [Specification on principles for cyber resilience for open source development][cyber resilience principles] described above.

 <details>
   <summary>More info</summary>